AGHIOS GEORGIOS CASTLE

 MYCENEAN TOMBS – MAZARAKATA

-The lake of Melissani, outside Sami, is one of the most significant sights on the island.
+The lake cave of Melissani, outside Sami, is one of the most significant and spectacular sights on the island.
 The cave is 40 meters in width, 36 meters in height, and 3.5 meters in length.
-Inside, it is covered by water 20 to 30 meters in depth due to the collapse of a part of the roof.
+It is covered by water 20 to 30 meters deep.
+It was formed as a result of the collapse of part of the roof.

-Undisputable, one of the most beautiful beaches in Greece and one of the world’s best.
-The white shore meets the blue of the sea which is present in every possible shade.
-The view from the stopover on the road high above Myrtos, is simply unmatched.
+Indisputably one of the most beautiful beaches in Greece and one of the world’s best.
+The view from the stopover on the road above Myrtos is simply unmatched.

 ROMAN VILLA – SKALA

-well preserved mosaics and designs, dating to the 3rd century AD, in the ruins of a roman villa discovered in excavations carried out in the area of Skala.
+Situated in the village of Skala, these well preserved mosaics date back to the 3rd century AD, and are found in the ruins of a roman villa.

 The excavation in this area brought to the surface the largest vaulted tomb ever found in western Greece.
-The unique findings, which include jewelry and a seal, prove that the existence of a significant Mycenaean center
+The unique findings, which include jewelry and a seal, attest to the existence of a significant Mycenaean center